bporter95/LinodeKit/README.md

 # Installation
 To add LinodeKit to your Xcode project, select File -> Swift Packages -> Add Package Depedancy.
-Enter https://github.com/bporter95/LinodeKit for the URL and select the `main` branch
+Enter https://github.com/bporter95/LinodeKit for the URL.
+You can define which version range you want, or use the `main` branch.

 # Supported Endpoints